deleoneduardo/deleoneduardo.github.io/_posts/2021-5-10-Statistical-Modeling-in-R.md

 title: "Statistical Modeling in R"
 author: "Eduardo De Leon"
 ---
-I examine several components of health care access to find a relationship with statewide income inequality.
+I examine several components of health care access, such as Medicare and Medicaid, to find a relationship with statewide income inequality in the United States.

 ## Introduction